QBDev0ps/DevOps-Cloud-projects/Project12.md

 ![final architecture](https://github.com/QBDev0ps/DevOps-Cloud-projects/assets/140855364/ce5a4765-fdfc-446c-95e8-391188b16134)

 The goal of this project was to demonstrate how Ansible refactoring works to  enhance code readability, increase maintainability and extensibility.
 We began the project by enhancing our existing Jenkins Job **`ansible`** with the introduction of a new Jenkins project/job **`save_artifacts`** which required the use of the **`Copy Artifact`** plugin.
 After this, we pulledd down the latest code from the **`main`** branch, and create a new branch **`refactor`** where we began making changes and refactoring ansible code.
+Essentially, we created a new file **`site.yml`** to not only be seen as a parent to all other playbooks, but also used as an entry point into the entire infrastructure configuration and we included and referenced our other children playbooks from here.
+To ensure our work stays well organized, we also created a folder **`static-assignments`** in the root of our repository to be used as storage for all our children playbooks.

 The next phase of the project involved using **`roles`** to configure two UAT web servers.
 We launched 2 fresh Red Hat Enterprise Linux 8, EC2 instances to be used as the **`UAT`** servers, and then in our **`Jenkins-Ansible`** server, we created the **`roles/`** directory and used the **`ansible-galaxy`** utility to generate the appropriate folder structure.
 The next step was to update the relevant inventory file with the Private IP addresses of the 2 UAT Webservers.
 Then we attempted to update the ansible configuration file to enable Ansible know where to find configured roles but we ran into a **BLOCKER** here.
 The **`ansible.cfg`** file was absent from our setup so we had to manually generate it and make the necessary configuration changes.

-The final phase of this project was where we commenced Ansible Development.
-We created our playbook directory with the **`common.yml`** file inside it and then our inventory directory along with the relevant files for development, staging, testing and production.
-Next, we set up the Ansible inventory file to define the hosts and groups of hosts upon which the commands and tasks in the playbook would operate.
-We then proceeded to create a playbook to give Ansible the instructions on what we need to be performed on all servers listed in the Ansible inventory.
-After this, we pushed all the changes we made locally to our GitHub repository to ensure GIT remains updated with the latest code.
-We did this by creating a pull request and merging the code changes to the **`main`** branch.
-To complete the project, we set up VS Code to connect to our instance via SSH and we ran our playbook.
-Afterwards, we were able to confirm that the playbook task (which was to install the latest version of **`wireshark`** on all the servers specified in the inventory file) was carried out successfully.
+Aftwerwards, we started adding some logic to the webserver role and we wrote configuration tasks to Install and configure Apache (**`httpd`** service), Clone Tooling website from GitHub **`https://github.com/<your-name>/tooling.git`**, Ensure the tooling website code is deployed to **`/var/www/html`** on each of 2 UAT Web servers and Make sure **`httpd`** service is started.
+Then we referenced our Web Server Role in `static-assignments` folder.
+Next, we committed our changes, created a Pull Request and then merged the changes from the refactor branch to the main branch.
+Afterwards we made sure sure webhook triggered two consequent Jenkins jobs that ran successfully and copied all the files to our Jenkins-Ansible server into **`/home/ubuntu/ansible-config/`** directory.The next step was to connect to our **`Jenkins-Ansible`** server via **`ssh-agent`** as we did in [Project 11](https://github.com/QBDev0ps/DevOps-Cloud-projects/blob/main/Project11.md) and then run the playbook against our UAT inventory file where we configured the Private IP addresses of the 2 UAT Webservers.
+We ran into another blocker here as ansible was unable to gain access to our inventory directory but we were able to rectify this by fixing the permissions of the directory.
+From here onwards, our playbook ran successfully and via our browser we were able to access the tooling website deployed on our two UAT servers.
 Thank you.